davepinch/pinchy.cc/collections/_camera-roll/2016/05/2016-05-16-crazy-eyes.md

   - Self portrait concept art
   - "The duke had a mind that ticked like a clock and, like a clock, it regularly went cuckoo."
 tags:
-  - Me
+  - me
-  - Photograph
+  - photograph
   - Seattle
-  - Selfie
+  - selfie
-  - Favorite Photo
+  - favorite photo
 ---

 ## License